kennedybacelar/test_vm/README.md

 ### Athentication
 Except by registering new user - all API endpoints require authentication.
-The authentication method is basic authentication, it should be inclued in the request headers in the following format:
+The authentication method is basic authentication, it should be included in the request headers in the following format:

 The credentials in base 64 should be a conversion of the following format: $ username:password